Creating Successful Resumes and Cover Letters

-When applying for an internship in the U.S., you’ll need to submit, at a minimum, a resume and a cover letter outlining your education, experience, and why you feel you’re the best candidate for the position.
-Many employers also require you to submit several references, either at the time you apply or following an interview.
-We’ve compiled a few guidelines and resources to help you prepare your resume and other documents.
+When applying for an internship in the U.S., you’ll need to submit a resume and a cover letter outlining your education, experience, and why you feel you’re the best candidate for the position.
+We’ve compiled a few guidelines and resources below to help you prepare these documents.

 Tips on Writing Your Resume

 First, consult our guide, which explains how to format your resume and the information that belongs in each section.

 Your resume should be no more than one page for interns and no more than two pages for trainees.